tailsdotcom/dbtease/README.md

 - docs are generated on `deploy`.
 - `snapshot` is assumed to run at the end of any dag, on a configurable timeschemdule.
 - initially `dbt` is called as a shell function, eventually we might integrate with the python api.
+- `dbttease` integrates with Git to identify which files have been changed in the repository since the last deployed "live" version and runs tests and deploys accordingly.
+Importantly:
+  - if it's in a top level view schema then it's deployed immediately.
+  - if it's in a low level view schema then we do a full deploy
+  - if it's in a matrialised schema, we deploy that schema _and it's dependents_ - including any view schemas if appropriate.
+  - if it's a config change and not a model then it deploys immediately,

 ## Roadmap